holekun2/frog/README.md

 ### Webhook Configuration Options

-Cyrus needs to receive webhooks from Linear, so you need a publicly accessible URL.
+Frog needs to receive webhooks from Linear, so you need a publicly accessible URL.
 Choose one of these options:

+**Note:** Frog includes a built-in Cloudflare Workers proxy that handles OAuth and webhook routing automatically.

 **Option 1: Using ngrok (for development/testing)**
 ```bash